 Obviously there eventually reaches a point when there are not enough castaways to have multiple tribes, and that is why the second half of the game is slightly different than the first.
 At this point all tribes combine into one single tribe.
 Rather than playing as teams individuals compete against one another for rewards and immunity.
 Those who are eliminated during the later part of the show are not sent home and in fact begin to form a jury.
 The jury sits in on Tribal Councils but that is their only role up until the end.
 The jury does not participate until there are only two or three castaways left, then the jury steps in at the final Tribal Council to ask the last contestants questions, and then they vote to determine the Sole Survivor.

 IMDb gives Survivor 6.9/10 stars and TV.com gives it 8.3/10 stars, and it is not surprising that a show which has been on air 15 years would be reasonably liked by the public.
 There are plenty of fans of Survivor who shamelessly call themselves addicted to the series, saying that it is one of the best TV shows.
 As always, there are those who love the series through and through.
 There are die-hard fans who have watched it from be beginning and are devoted still.
 There are also those who say they once liked the series but it has lost certain elements that it once had, and those who like one season but not the next because of people and outcomes.
-You can watch many of the different versions of this program on cable television.
-Check out the current Time Warner Cable Packages and Prices right here.
+You can watch many of the different versions of this program on cable TV and the internet with a subscription to a reliable cable internet provider.

 Some critics do not like the series because they think that the tribes on these islands are polluting nature.
 Others do not like the series because of how desperate people will get for money and how low they stoop, cheating and doing other dishonorable things.
 There are of course those who do not like the concept of reality TV itself and would rather see something with written lines and paid actors, thinking that anything else is boring.
 Survivor is for a lot of people, but not for everyone, and that is no secret about any TV show or movie.
 Regardless, it has done quite well over the years and people still seem to enjoy it.